-World’s Highest Elevator Takes Tourists up China’s ‘Avatar’ Cliff
+World’s Highest Elevator Takes Tourists up to China’s ‘Avatar’ Cliff

 Located in China’s Zhangjiajie Forest Park, the world’s highest outdoor lift carries tourists up the cliff face that inspired the landscape for the movie “Avatar”